Ferdinando Carlo Gonzaga: Biography

 Although the Lorraine-Elbeufs were reckoned among the princes étrangers at the court of France, as a cadet branch (Elbeuf) of a non-reigning cadet branch (Guise) of the House of Lorraine, it was not their custom to marry crowned heads.
-Nevertheless, following the death of his first wife, Ferdinando sought a new wife and he became enamored with the Louise Bernardine de Durfort daughter of Jacques Henri de Durfort, 1st Duke of Duras after seeing her portrait.
+Nevertheless, following the death of his first wife, Ferdinando sought a new wife and he became enamored with Louise Bernardine de Durfort, the daughter of Jacques Henri de Durfort, 1st Duke of Duras, after seeing her portrait.
 He made his interest known to the king who approved of his courtship of the young woman.
-She was still in mourning for her husband the Duke de Lesdigueres and resisted Ferdinandos attempts to woo her,having heard his health was bad and not wanting to live in Italy.
-Ferdinandos pursuit of the widow persisted until she went to the king and begged to not have to marry him.
+She was still in mourning for her husband, the Duke de Lesdigueres, and resisted Ferdinando's attempts to woo her, having heard his health was bad and not wanting to live in Italy.
+Ferdinando's pursuit of the widow persisted until she went to the king and begged to not have to marry him.

-His support and hope for marriage lost he instead married Suzanne Henriette de Lorraine in pursuit of an heir and a dynastic alliance with another reigning ducal house under French influence.
+His support and hope for marriage lost, he instead married Suzanne Henriette de Lorraine in pursuit of an heir and a dynastic alliance with another reigning ducal house under French influence.
 She was the daughter of Charles de Lorraine, Duke d'Elbeuf by his third wife, Françoise de Montault de Navailles, daughter of Philippe de Montault, Duke de Navailles.
 Duke Ferdinando Carlo married Mademoiselle d'Elbeuf in Milan on 8 November 1704.
 To the French, her husband was known as Charles de Gonzague.
 This marriage was childless.

 Ferdinando Carlo again chose the French side in the War of the Spanish Succession.
 In 1701, when the anti-French coalition forces conquered Mantua, he fled to Casale, leaving his consort Anna Isabella Gonzaga behind as regent during his absence.
-He paid heavily for his choice, when the French were chased back over the Alps in 1706.
+He paid heavily for his choice when the French were chased back over the Alps in 1706.
 After the death of Duchess of Mantua, Ferdinando Carlo Gonzaga appointed Ascanio Andreasi as Prime Minister, thus constituting the state act of the duke, with the task of stabilising the Mantuan state during the war.
 Placed under the Imperial ban in 1701 by Leopold I, Holy Roman Emperor, this was confirmed by the Diet of Regensburg, 30 June 1708, and all his possessions were confiscated.

 The House of Savoy obtained the remaining half of Montferrat, having already conquered the first half in the War of the Mantuan Succession in 1631.
 The Duchy of Mantua was thereafter administered by Austria and ceased its independent existence.
 Ferdinando Carlo died the same year in Padua.